“He goes beyond just music; he strives to create an atmosphere and evoke feelings in the listener.” - Opernnetz, Oper

 Garrett Keast has received worldwide attention for his ability to create galvanizing and soul-stirring experiences both in concert halls and opera houses.
 Praised for “leaving audiences hungry for more” (Basler Zeitung), the Berlin-based conductor is recognized for his vast repertoire experience.
-He is consistently admired for the enthusiasm and synergy he builds with musicians and audiences alike, and he is considered by many to be an inspiring leader from the podium.
+He is consistently admired for the enthusiasm and synergy he builds with musicians and audiences.

 Keast launched his career in New York City, quickly followed by international demand for his presence as a guest conductor.
 He regularly appears at venues including the Opéra National de Paris, Gewandhaus in Leipzig, Munich’s Gasteig, the Staatsoper Hamburg, and Germany's largest concert house, Festspielhaus Baden-Baden.
 Described as drawing out “refined and concentrated playing” with “assured sensitivity” (Financial Times), Keast has conducted successful performances with orchestras such as the Tonkünstler Orchester Vienna, MDR Sinfonieorchester Leipzig, Rundfunk-Sinfonieorchester Berlin, Belgian National Orchestra, as well as conducting performances at Hamburg’s renowned Elbphilharmonie for its inaugural season.